How Fireworks Work

 Multibreak Shells

-More complicated shells burst in two or three phases.
-Shells like this are called multibreak shells.
-They may contain stars of different colors and compositions to create softer or brighter light, more or less sparks, etc. Some shells contain explosives designed to crackle in the sky, or whistles that explode outward with the stars.
+Multibreak shells are more complex and burst in two or three phases.
+They may contain stars of different colors and compositions to create varying effects.
+Some shells contain explosives designed to crackle in the sky or whistles that explode outward with the stars.

 Advertisement